Mozu/generator-mozu-actions/README.md

 A Mozu Extension generator for Yeoman that provides boilerplate and structure for writing Mozu Custom Functions against the family of Mozu Extension Actions.
 It provides documented function stubs, a build process using Grunt and Browserify, remote sync with the Developer Center, and unit tests using Nodeunit or Mocha plus the Mozu Extension Simulator.

+## This package is currently a prerelease.
+**This contains pre-release code.
+It may have behaviors or rely on features that don't work in Mozu production environments.
+Use with caution!**

 ![](screenshot.png)

 ## Usage